-Fraser Island’s brutal frontier history still remains widely unknown to almost 1 million tourists who visit each year.
+Fraser Island’s brutal frontier history still remains widely unknown to the almost 1 million tourists who visit each year.

 Although the area has been populated by the local Butchulla People for thousands of years, little information of their history can be found.
 This is a strange but not uncommon situation in Australia.